 The consequence of a lack of direction or purpose is that people feel confused, anxious, or despairing.
 It is a recipe for distress.

-I call this part the "promise" because it is about what we can make happen.
+So we analyse the problem, in order to focus on what we can make happen.
 I provide no guarantees because you need to do the work.
-What I promise is that I provide a framework by which you can create a substantial vision for your life - or some area of your life - based on your personal strengths and values, and guidance to make that a reality.
+What I promise is that I provide a framework by which you can create a substantial vision for your life - or some area of your life - based on your personal strengths and values.
+And I provide guidance to make that a reality.
 You will have to do your own walking and carry your own pack, my role is as a skilled guide.
 What I offer works, and if you do the work you can achieve the result.